odan/kb/docs/linux-software.md

 fi
 ```

-Press escape, enter: `:qw!` to save the file.
+Press escape, enter: `:wq!` to save the file.

 Open a new console window.